okeeffed/developer-notes/manual/Functional-Programming/Hardcore-FP-In-JavaScript-v2.md

 - He is packaging up the arguments into one.
 - There is a use case he doesn't going into during the exercise with a Writer monad.
 - Brian creates a Weather data type when updating to functional programming.

+## Q&A

+- Left or Right comes from the mathmetical history in Category Theory.
+- Brian mentions that a lot of the naming comes from the math history and is about not ignoring the docs.